MindscapeHQ/raygun4wordpress/README.md

 Introduced in 1.1.3, this provider will now send asynchronously on *nix servers (async sockets) resulting in a massive speedup - POSTing to Raygun now takes ~56ms including SSL handshakes.
 This behaviour can be disabled in code if desired to fall back to blocking socket sends.
 Async sending is also unavailable on Windows due to a bug in PHP 5.3, and as a result it uses cURL processes.
 This can be disabled if your server is running a newer environment; please create an issue if you'd like help with this.

 As of 1.9.0, you can now toggle asynchronous sending through the Raygun settings page in the admin dashboard.

 Changelog
 ---------
+- 1.9.2: Updated the User Tracking feature name to Customer Experience Monitoring (CXM).
 - 1.9.1: Don't set user cookie when user tracking is disabled.
 - 1.9.0: Add async sending option to dashboard; Bump Raygun4JS dependency to v2.8.5; Bump Raygun4PHP dependency to v1.8.2
 - 1.8.3: Fix XSS vulnerability in settings; Replace the iframe with a link to the Raygun dashboard